SSblackboard/wellbowledshane/src/content/blog/thoughts-–-we’ve-all-thought-about-how-we’d-spend-our-lottery-winnings.md

 ---
-title: Thoughts – We’ve all thought about how we’d spend our lottery winnings
+title: We’ve all thought about how we’d spend our lottery winnings
 heroImage: ../../assets/images/lottery.webp
 category: Thoughts
 description: I don’t know about you but each time I buy a lottery ticket, which